Medway School of Pharmacy

 Project Titles Supervisors

-Circadian Rhythms and Aging Dr Gurprit Lall, Dr Aiste Steponenaite
+Sleep, circadian rhythms and wellbeing - from molecular mechanisms to clinical applications Dr Gurprit Lall, Dr Aiste Steponenaite

 Selection and evaluation of new universal influenza vaccine candidates using monoclonal antibodies and digitally designed HA and NA libraries & pseudotype virus screens Dr Nigel Temperton, Dr Simon Scott , Prof Jonathan Heeney (University of Cambridge)